An Overview Of Stress Management

 It encourages calmness, focus, and emotional equilibrium.
 Intentionally focusing on your current experience, such as enjoying the flavour of your food, noticing the wonders of nature, or giving a task your full attention without interruptions, is a key component of mindful awareness of the present moment.

-Practicing mindfulness can improve self-awareness, build a peaceful and focused mind, and lower stress levels.
+You can increase your self-awareness and foster compassion by engaging in mindfulness practices.
+Mindfulness can improve self-awareness, build a peaceful, focused mind, and lower stress levels.
 This is done by letting go of worries about the past or the future and focusing on the now.

 2. Identify Your Stress Triggers